petrusen/pomsimulator/docs/source/simulation.rst

 .. attention::

    These simulation parameters are key to constrain the factorial growth of the number of models.
-We have tested that for a 28-core CPU, it is possible to calculate up to 1e+6 speciation models in a reasonable time frame.
-We are currently working in a new approach in which the user will be able to work in systems with >10⁶ and calculate subsamples, randomly selected, to study the whole spectrum of speciation models.
+We are currently working in a new approach in which an stochastic sampling of the speciation space will be carried out.

 Once the parameters fit the user's needs, the simulation is ready to run.
 The simulation will write the output file, containing all the formation constants for all the speciation models.
 This file will be named according to the ``Output_File`` parameter mentioned above.
 Also, a file